Yaskawa-Global/motoros2/doc/ros_api.md

 Type: [motoros2_interfaces/srv/StartPointQueueMode](https://github.com/yaskawa-global/motoros2_interfaces/blob/d6805d32714df4430f7db3d8ddc736c340ddeba8/srv/StartPointQueueMode.srv)

-Attempts to set cycle mode, enable servo drives, and activate the point-queue motion mode, allowing the `queue_traj_point` service to execute incoming `QueueTrajPoint` requests.
+Attempts to enable servo drives, activate the point-queue motion mode, and set the job-cycle mode to allow execution of INIT_ROS.
+This allows the `queue_traj_point` service (see below) to execute incoming `QueueTrajPoint` requests.

 Note: this service may fail if controller state prevents it from transitioning to trajectory mode.
 Inspect the `result_code` to determine the cause.